Jamaica Consumer Trends 2026: 2.8M Consumers, Shopping & Brand Data

 4. Mobile Payment Adoption

-Lynk, Jamaica's leading mobile payment platform, has surpassed 500,000 users.
-Bank of Jamaica's regulatory support for fintech is accelerating cashless transactions, with mobile payment volume growing 85% year-over-year.
+Lynk is Jamaica's leading mobile payment platform.
+Bank of Jamaica's regulatory support for fintech is accelerating cashless transactions, and mobile payment volumes are growing rapidly.

 Frequently Asked Questions